 Death is an inevitable part of life everyone must learn to accept.
-The death of a parent can be a traumatic experience at any age.
+The fear of losing a parent is common, and death can be a traumatic experience at any age.
 Enjoy the life you have with your parents by focusing on the positive and the present.

 People With a Healthy Parent-Child Relationship